-This amendment would delegate the final decision to the residents who would be affected.
+This amendment would delegate the final decision to the land owners who would be affected.

-Clearly if politicians, bureaucrats and corporations have a role in deciding what land the government can cease control of, so should the taxpayers in the very communities being targeted.
+Clearly if politicians, bureaucrats and corporations have a role in deciding what land the government can cease control of, so should the taxpayers who currently own and live on the land that the government seeks to take.

-The Federal Government Has Expanded Its Justifications For Taking Private Property From American Citizens
+The Federal Government Has Expanded Its Justifications for Taking Private Property From American Citizens